The Texas Water Resources Institute (TWRI) has helped solve Texas’ water issues through research, education and outreach for more than 70 years.

 TWRI is committed to training the next generation of water resources scientists and engineers.
 We administer two student water research scholarship programs:

-Additionally, TWRI leads the the Water Program of Excellence, a multidisciplinary water research program funded by the Water Exceptional Item, which was funded by state appropriations from U.S. Congress.
+Additionally, TWRI facilitates the Water Seed Grant Program, a multidisciplinary water research program funded by the Water Exceptional Item, which was funded by state appropriations from the Texas legislature under Texas A&M AgriLife Research’s budget.